codelucas/codelucas.com/_posts/2013-04-12-kingdom-connectivity.md

 We are told that the roads are one way, so *the graph is directed*.
 The problem mentions nothing about the roads being cyclic or not, so we assume that *cycles are present*.
 Infinitely many paths can exist between two nodes.
 The only possibility of an infinite # of paths between two nodes is when a cycle is present within the path between the two nodes.

 We know that the graph is directed and cyclical.
 We need to find the # of paths between two nodes, so no weights are involved.
-We are just node hopping while bookkeeping the the incoming or outgoing edges.
+This problem boils down to us just node hopping while bookeeping the outgoing edges.
 This stands out as a <a href="http://en.wikipedia.org/wiki/Dynamic_programming">Dynamic Programming</a> problem because the problem we are trying to solve can be divided into many smaller problems.
+Imagine a simple graph, `A->B->C`.
+After we compute the # of paths between B and C, we can use our answer to solve the same problem between nodes A and C!

 We will start at the source city and depth first search straight towards the destination.
 The **base case** is the destination.
-Once hit, we `return 1`, which stands for one path found.
+Once we hit the dest, we `return 1`, which stands for one path found.
 We perform this procedure for every child edge of every edge and add up the # of paths found on each child edge.
-At each turn, the weight between the current node and it's adjacent nodes will be **cached** in a hashtable so save computations.
+At each turn, the weight between the current node and its adjacent nodes will be **cached** in a hashtable so save computations.

 Also, at each turn we are checking all the adjacent nodes and marking them as seen.
-If they are seen again, we are now in a cycle.
+If we encounter any node that is marked as seen, we are now in a cycle.
 If we are in a cycle **and** we are also on the path from the source to destination, we now have an infinite amount of paths.

 {% highlight python %}__author__ = 'lucas'
 # Ending Vertex, Number of Edges